sixty-north/cosmic-ray/docs/operators.rst

 This provides a set of before and after code snippets showing how the operator works.
 These examples are used in the test suite and potentially for documenation purposes.
-An operator can choose to provide no examples simply by returning and empty iterable from ``examples``, though we may decide to check for an absence of examples in the future.
+An operator can choose to provide no examples simply by returning an empty iterable from ``examples``, though we may decide to check for an absence of examples in the future.
 In any case, it's good form to provide examples.